All About Minerals

 Every cell in the body needs magnesium to produce energy.
 Magnesium is required to make more than 300 different enzymes and to send messages along the nerves.

-Magnesium makes the muscles relax and that ensures the heart is healthy and beats regularly.
+Magnesium makes the muscles relax and that ensures the heart is healthy and beats regularly, preventing abnormal heartbeat.
 Magnesium is also needed to keep blood pressure down to normal levels.

 Magnesium is required so that the body can use other vitamins and minerals properly – vitamin C and calcium work better, for example, when there is sufficient magnesium in the body.